 Thermal Runaway & Temperature drops

-Thermal runaway is a safety feature designed to prevent printer accidentally catching on fire in the case of a dislodged hotend thermistor.
+Thermal Runaway is a safety feature designed to prevent printer accidentally catching on fire in the case of a dislodged hotend thermistor.
 If this feature wouldn't be enabled and thermistor dislodged, electronics would get a lower temperature reading and by trying to reach the target temperature, the heater would reach dangerous temperatures and the printer would potentially become a fire hazard.

-All MK2 heaters are tested to be able to run at 200°C with print cooling fan at 100% (set in Slic3r Filament - Cooling).
+All hot end heaters are tested to be able to run at 200°C with print cooling fan at 100% (set in Slic3r Filament - Cooling).
 Higher temperature materials must have set the power cooling fan power lower, for example PETG is set for 240°C and fan at 40.
 This is generally balanced because higher temperature filaments set more quickly.

 When you get thermal runaway error try: